alventimiglia/Personal-Projects/README.md

 # Personal-Projects

-This project is reserved for various data projects.
+This space is reserved for various data projects.